teresewahlstrom/personal_webpage/lib/subjects/Terese/professional_story/computational_engineer.md

 **Terese transforms engineering complexity into scalable analytical leverage.
 She focuses on turning complex engineering reasoning into structured, repeatable models, scripts, and computational tools.**

-Throughout her career, Terese repeatedly encountered engineering problems that required the same reasoning to be performed manually over and over again: estimating costs, evaluating manufacturing constraints, preparing production builds, exploring design trade-offs, or assessing application suitability.
-Rather than repeatedly solving the same problem manually, she became interested in making the underlying logic visible and programmatically reusable.

-Many engineering problems become difficult when the governing logic is scattered across physical behavior, tacit assumptions, spreadsheets, and repetitive manual work.
+Throughout her career, Terese repeatedly encountered engineering problems that required the same reasoning to be performed over and over again: estimating costs, evaluating manufacturing constraints, preparing production builds, exploring design trade-offs, or assessing application suitability.
+She became interested in making the underlying logic visible and programmatically reusable.
+The governing logic behind many engineering problems is scattered across physical behavior, tacit assumptions, spreadsheets, and repetitive manual work.
 By translating that reasoning into models, scripts, and analysis tools, complex work becomes easier to scale, verify, and iterate upon.

 The value lies in creating analytical leverage: capturing the reasoning that should be reused, while keeping engineering judgment focused on the aspects that still require interpretation, trade-offs, and validation.